bennybebo/Set-Card-Game/README.md

 ## What the Program Is

 This program is a basic Set game.
 The game uses a deck of cards with four attributes: color, shape, number, and shading.
 Every card in the deck has a unique value.
-The object of the game is for the player(S) to identify a set of three cards that satisfy certain conditions.
+The object of the game is for the player(s) to identify a set of three cards that satisfy certain conditions.

 ## How to Download and Install It